mtreilly/next-remix-expo-turborepo-template/README.md

 # WORK IN PROGRESS

-## remix-expo-turborepo-template
+## next-remix-expo-turborepo-template
-Turborepo Template with a Remix, React, Expo and React Native
+Turborepo Template with Next, Remix, React, Expo and React Native

 ## About